yellowmessenger/documentation/docs/platform_concepts/studio/steps/prompts-and-messages.md

    }
   ]

-Please not that the variable datatype needs to be array
+Please note that the variable datatype needs to be array

 ## Prompts
 Prompts are nodes that take some user input.
 All prompts have a "**store response in**" option to store input user gives in a [bot variable.](./tools)